Talmidi Library

 When we observe this reverence for God’s Name, it has a psychological effect on us.
 It makes us realise the greatness of God.
 It gives God’s Name an air of awe and wonder.

 No other name is held holy.
-No other name is reverenced.
+No other name is reverenced on this way, not even that of Yeshua.
 As it says in Isaiah 42:8

 “I am YHVH, that is My name.
 I will not give My glory to any other [name].”

-What do the Law and the Prophets say?
+What do the Torah and the Prophets say?

 The prophet Jeremiah informed people that it was wrong to cause people to forget the name of their God:

-“May YHWH answer you when you are in distress; may the name of the God of Ya`aqov protect you.”
+“May YHVH answer you when you are in distress; may the Name of the God of Ya`aqov protect you.”
 (Ps 20:1)

 And the prophet Joel was given the same message:

-“And everyone who calls on the name of YHWH will be saved.”
+“And everyone who calls on the Name of YHVH will be saved.”
 (Joel 2:32)

 King Solomon prayed that if we asked forgiveness in God’s Name, then things would be set right:

-And God said to Moses that if priests used God’s Name to bless the children of Israel, then YHWH would truly bless them:
+And God said to Moses that if priests used God’s Name to bless the children of Israel, then YHVH would truly bless them:

-And finally, God says that YHWH is God’s Name forever – not Adonay, or Lord, or Father, or even the Holy One, but YHWH:
+And finally, God says that YHVH is God’s Name forever – not Adonay, or Lord, or Father, or even the Holy One, but YHVH:

-“Say to the Israelites, ‘YHWH, the God of your ancestors […..] has sent me to you.’
-This is my name forever, the name by which I am to be remembered from generation to generation.”
+“Say to the Israelites, ‘YHVH, the God of your ancestors […..] has sent me to you.’
+This is My Name forever, the Name by which I am to be remembered from generation to generation.”
 (Ex 3:15)

-This means that the rabbinical injunction not to pronounce God’s Name has caused us to forget it.
+This means that the rabbinical injunction not to pronounce God’s Name has caused us to forget it, and this is a great sadness to God.

 Conclusion

 The holy Name of God is very powerful.
-I promise you, if you use God’s Name, and observe due reverence towards it, and keep it holy (only use it in private prayer), then your perception of God, your closeness to God, and your understanding of God will change.
-You will come to feel the awesome Presence of God, and fully know and realise that you worship YHWH, the living God, the God of Israel and of all the Nations.
+I promise you, if you use God’s Name in your personal and private prayer, and observe due reverence towards it, and keep it holy (only use it in private prayer), then your perception of God, your closeness to God, and your understanding of God will change.
+You will come to feel the awesome Presence of God, and fully know and realise that you worship YHVH, the living God, the God of Israel and of all the Nations.